-The internet of things is going to change everything.
+The internet of things is going to change everything, because of how widespread it has become.
 Pretty soon every inanimate item we interact with will be receiving, transmitting, or collecting data to enhance our lives.

 But where’s the beef?

 Where will we see it?
 How will we feel it?
 Will a toaster oven have a keyboard?
-Is a water cooler going to come with a built in monitor?
-If the internet of things will control the air we breathe and the food we eat how will we be able to make sure all of this is safe?
+Is a water cooler going to come with a built-in monitor?
+Furthermore, if the internet of things will control the air we breathe and the food we eat how will we be able to make sure all of this is safe?

-Smart LED lighting will rise 6 million units this year to 570 million units by 2020.
-Light will no longer just make it easier to see where you are going.
-It will become a communications carrier transmitting information about your safety, health, pollution and comfort.
+Smart LED lighting will increase by 6 million units this year to 570 million units by 2020.
+The light will no longer make it easier to see where you are going.
+In addition, it will become a communications carrier transmitting information about your safety, health, pollution, and comfort.

 California is putting sensors inside local highways to determine traffic conditions in real time.
-The city of Los Angeles has been planting new parking meters with sensors to monitor parking patterns throughout the day.
+The city of Los Angeles has taken it further by planting new parking meters with sensors to monitor parking patterns throughout the day.

 The internet of things sounds like a virtual dream.
 We can wake up to our alarm clock going off at a certain time, and playing a certain tune based on the weather outside – which was communicated from a sensor on your roof to your clock.
 Ten minutes after the alarm stops, if your smartwatch indicates your pulse dropped down to a level indicating that you fell back to sleep, it will tell the alarm clock to go off again, this time playing something a little more serious.
 If it’s a workday, the smartwatch can even communicate to the fire alarm to go off long enough to wake you, but not enough to alert the fire department.

 But how do we see it?
 How can we control it?
-How are we able to decide that on a Sunday the car shouldn’t start automatically, or if we fall asleep after first call, the alarm clock – and especially the fire alarm should take the rest of the day off.
+Are we able to decide that on a Sunday the car shouldn’t start automatically, or if we fall asleep after the first call, the alarm clock – and especially the fire alarm should take the rest of the day off.

-How do we configure all this?
-How do we control it?
+Is all of this configurable?
+Can we control it?
 How do we perform mobile testing on it so nothing goes wrong with our home?

 Where’s the Beef?